Homemade Biscuits

 Patricia Martinescu from Bake Cook Repeat

-These soft and irresistible homemade Butter Biscuits deserve a permanent place at your dinner table.
+These soft and irresistible homemade Butter Biscuits deserve a permanent place at your breakfast and dinner table.
 Made with only 6 simple ingredients you probably already have at home!

 Prep Time 20 minutes